 It takes a special person to fight fires; especially wildfires in remote mountainous areas.

 On June 30, 2013, Arizona lost 19 very special men in the Granite Mountain Fire near Yarnell.
-The tragedy gained nationwide attention and became the plot for the 2017 Hollywood movie: Only the Brave.
+The tragedy gained nationwide attention and became the storyline for the 2017 big screen movie: Only the Brave.

 Slideshow: The 19 Granite Mountain Hotshots who lost their lives